vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

     * Proportion: The proportion of your committed collateral allocated to this order
     * Reference price: The price that you want the order offset to reference.
 You can choose from the market’s mid price, best bid price, or the best ask price.
 In the examples below, the reference price is pegged to the mid-price, which means as the mid-price moves, so do the LP orders.
 (See a full list of applicable reference price levels in the [API documentation](https://docs.vega.xyz/protodocs/vega/vega.proto#peggedreference).)

+### API script
 In the [`sample-api-scripts` repo](https://github.com/vegaprotocol/sample-api-scripts/), there is a folder named `submit-create-liquidity-provision`, which has a set of scripts to create a new liquidity provision.

 You can see in the python script that the most important part is the description of the commit amount and price levels: